 The exception is paid social — specifically Facebook and Instagram advertising for high-intent treatment campaigns.
 Before-and-after content for Invisalign and smile makeovers, running as targeted ads to demographic groups likely to be considering cosmetic treatment, can generate inquiry volume at competitive CPAs.
 This works particularly well for visual treatments where the outcome is compelling and shareable.
 It works poorly for implants and restorative work, where the research process is longer and the decision is less emotionally immediate.

-How the channels compare: cost, timeline, and ceiling
+How do dental marketing channels compare on cost, timeline, and ROI?

 60,500